garbageplanet/frontend/README.md

 - [ ] implement html templates/imports for the sidebar to be able to reuse the tabs layout and save/cancel buttons

 #### Future prospects
-- [ ] allow users to upload geotagged images, bypassing marejr creation form
+- [ ] allow users to upload geotagged images, bypassing marker creation form
 - [ ] implement bootstrap v4
 - [ ] implement [cards](http://v4-alpha.getbootstrap.com/components/card/) in the bottom panel
 - [ ] implement calendar view in the bottom panel
 - [ ] implement a localized tag cloud view in the bottom bar
 - [ ] implement a localized gallery view in the bottom bar
 - [ ] upload images to the garbageplanet [imgur.com](https://api.imgur.com/oauth2) account
-- [ ] upload videos to the garbageplanet [youtube.com](https://developers.google.com/youtube/v3/docs/videos/insert) channel

 Current issues for this branch [issues](https://github.com/garbageplanet/web-ui/labels/branch%3Abottom-bar).